Smoking Cessation

 Why should I stop smoking?

-· 8 hours after you quit smoking the carbon monoxide level in your blood drops to normal and that the oxygen level in your blood increases to normal
+· Eight hours after you quit smoking the carbon monoxide level in your blood drops to normal and the oxygen level in your blood increases to normal

-· 48 hours after you quit smoking your nerve endings start to regrow, your ability to smell and taste is enhanced, and walking becomes easier
+· Two days after you quit smoking, your nerve endings start to regrow, your ability to smell and taste is enhanced, and walking becomes easier

-· 2 weeks to 3 months after you quit smoking your circulation improves and lung function increases by 30%
+· Two weeks to three months after you quit smoking, your circulation improves and lung function increases by thirty percent

-· 1 to 9 months after you quit smoking, coughing and sinus congestion, fatigue, and shortness of breath decrease.
-Cilia regrow in your lungs, increasing their ability to handle mucus, and reduce infection
+· One to nine months after you quit smoking, coughing and sinus congestion, fatigue, and shortness of breath decrease.
+Cilia regrow in your lungs, increasing their ability to handle mucus and reduce infection

 · Lastly, after one year of not smoking, your risk of coronary heart disease is half that of a person who continues to smoke